 Our on-site kitchen staff members are Certified Food Handlers and strictly adhere to Clarkson Angels Health and Safety Policies.
 In addition, they are thoroughly trained in all food allergies within the Centre.
 Teachers follow health and safety guidelines set out by Peel Children Services, Region of Peel Health Department, and the Ministry of Education.

-Clarkson Angels strives to be a peanut and tree-nut free environment and ask that Parents refrain from sending children with any outside food, including unfinished breakfast or snacks.
+Clarkson Angels strives to be a peanut and tree-nut free environment and ask that Parents refrain from sending children with any outside food, including unfinished breakfast or snacks, unless otherwise discussed with Program Director and the Centre cannot meet the needs of the child.
+Such food will be prepared as per parent instructions, labelled with child's first and last name and date the food arrived.
+Parents must provide all ingredients and the Centre will ensure it is to be kept safely in refrigerator away from Centre food.
 There are both staff and children with life-threatening allergies (anaphylaxis).
+Staff will ensure appropriate supervision is taken in order for children not to exchange or share food.
 Eating or touching these foods, even in trace amounts, may cause a severe reaction that can lead to death.
 Parents/guardians are responsible to ensure the Centre is aware of their child’s allergies and/or dietary restrictions.
 Information on each child’s allergy will be kept on file in the office, in the kitchen and posted on the wall in each classroom.
 A recent photograph is posted on each child’s Anaphylaxis Emergency Plan in each classroom and kitchen.
 Children with life-threatening allergies need to carry their Epi-Pen on them, alternatively, it will be kept in a labelled pouch in the classroom.
-A secondary Epi-Pen is to be kept in the office for emergency purposes if supplied.
+A secondary Epi-Pen (if provided) is to be kept in the office for emergency purposes if supplied.
 All staff are trained on anaphylaxis procedures through First Aid training by a certified trainer as well as the parents of a child with the allergy.